open2c/pairtools/README.md

 - pairsam_skip_header: print the body of a pairsam file, skipping the header

-### pipeline
+### example pipeline

-Currently, distiller provides a simple mapping bash pipeline in /examples/.
+We provide a simple mapping bash pipeline in /examples/.
-This bash pipeline serves as an illustration to distiller's functionality and will not be further developed.
+It serves as an illustration to pairsamtools' functionality and will not be further developed.

-In the nearest future, distiller will receive a make-like workflow for flexible and reliable execution.
+In the nearest future, [distiller](https://github.com/mirnylab/distiller) will provide a make-like interface for flexible and reliable data analysis workflow.

 ## data conventions

 ### pairsam

-distiller defines pairsam, a simple tabular format to pass and process alignments of Hi-C molecules.
+pairsamtools define pairsam, a simple tabular format to pass and process alignments of Hi-C molecules.

 A pairsam starts with an arbitrary number of header lines, each starting with